Hosanna: Etymology

 In the Hebrew Bible it is used only in verses such as "help" or "save, I pray".
 However, in the Gospels it is used as a shout of jubilation, and this has given rise to complex discussions.

-In that context, the word Hosanna seems to be a "special kind of respect" given to the one who saves, saved, will save, or is saving now.
+In that context, the word Hosanna seems to be a "special kind of respect" given to the one who saved, saves, is saving now or will save.
 If so Hosanna means "a special honor to the one who saves".
 The literal interpretation "Save, now!", based on Psalm 118:25, does not fully explain the occurrence of the word.

-Liturgical use in different traditions
+Liturgical use in Judaism

-Judaism

 In Jewish liturgy, the word is applied specifically to the Hoshana Service, a cycle of prayers from which a selection is sung each morning during Sukkot, the Feast of Booths or Tabernacles.
 The complete cycle is sung on the seventh day of the festival, which is called Hoshana Rabbah (הושענא רבה, "Great Hoshana").
 In Judaism it is always used in its original Hebrew form, הושע נא Hosha na or הושענא Hoshana.